-NOTE: The origin of the magmatic systems is not well understood and any descriptive content can only be deemed as speculative according to known and presumed observations.
+NOTE: The origin of the magmatic systems is not well understood, any descriptive content is deemed as speculative according to known and presumed observations.

-Quartz is a tough, crystalline mineral composed of silica (silicon dioxide) and is the next abundant mineral in the Earths continental crust after feldspar.
+Quartz is a tough, crystalline mineral composed of silica (silicon dioxide) and is said to be the second most abundant mineral in the Earths continental crust, after feldspar.
 The forming of quartz crystals begins with the heating and cooling of elements in pockets formed by a superheated soup of base minerals and gases (Magma).
-During the cooling of the granitic melts and in combination with fluids and gasses, fractionation causes water to exsolve (forming minerals or substances through separation) and as it ascends it triggers flux melting of overlying mafic underplates and other crust.
-These granitoid magmas comprise a slurry of melt and residue, and recrystallize into a silicic thick soft paste during a local thermodynamic process during its ascent.
+During the cooling of the granitic melts and in combination with fluids and gasses, fractionation causes water to exsolve (forming minerals or substances through separation).
+As the mineral rich granitic melt ascends, flux melting of overlying mafic underplates and other crust is triggered.
+The resulting granitoid magmas comprise a slurry of melt and residue that recrystallizes into a silicic thick, soft paste during a local thermodynamic process during its ascent.

-Cystallization is The process where the atoms or molecules are organized into a solid form structure, known as a crystal, a process which can be divided into 2 major steps 'Nucleation' and 'Crystal Growth'
+Cystallization is the process where atoms and/or molecules are organized into a solid form in a structure known as a crystal.
+The crystallization process can be divided into 2 major steps, 'Nucleation' and 'Crystal Growth'

-Nucleation is the intial procces in the formation of a crystal from a solution, a liquid, or a vapour along with a series of cooling events.
-A small number of ions, atoms, or molecules become arranged in a pattern of a crystalline solid, creating a framework for additional particles to be deposited.
+The initial procces in the formation of a crystal from a solution, liquid, or a vapour, along with a series of cooling events, is called Nucleation.
+A small number of ions, atoms, or molecules become arranged in a pattern of a crystalline solid most likely through frequency and vibration, creating a framework for additional particles to be deposited.

 Minerals and organic molecules crystallize easily into high structered crystals.
 Large biochemical particles and proteins are less likely to crystallize.

-The intensity of the atomic, intermolecular or intramolecular forces will determine the likelyhood of molecules crystallizing
+The intensity of the atomic, intermolecular or intramolecular forces will determine the likelihood of molecules crystallizing

 β-quartz - The transformation from α-quartz to β-quartz takes place abruptly at 573 °C (1,063 °F).
-This transformation has a significant increase in volume, and can induce fracturing of ceramics or rocks
+This transformation has a significant increase in volume, and can induce fracturing of ceramics or rocks7 points symmetry

 Even though Both 'α-quartz' and 'β-quartz' are geometrical in form they are not identical to their mirror image and therefore they are commonly termed 'chiral'.
 A chiral object and its mirror image are called enantiomorphs which mean 'Opposite forms' in greek.
 An object that is identical to its mirror image is termed 'Achiral'.